Matrinchã: Economy

 The economy is based on cattle raising but most inhabitants are employed in services, public employment, and small transformation industries.
 In 2007 there were 4 industrial units and 49 retail units.
 There was one dairy—C.R.
 Indústria e Comércio de Laticínios Ltda—and a branch of the Banco do Brasil S.A.

 In 2006 there were 116,000 cattle.
 Poultry and swine numbers were modest.
 The main agricultural products were pineapple, cotton, rice, beans, manioc, corn, hearts of palm, soybeans, and tomato.
 No agricultural crop exceeded 1,000 planted hectares in 2006.

 Health and education

 In 2007 there was 1 hospital with 18 beds and 2 walk-in public health clinics.
-The infant mortality rate was 28.53 in 2000.
+In 2000, the infant mortality rate was 28.53 (in 1,000 live births).

 The school system had 5 schools, 32 classrooms, 63 teachers, and 1,434 students in 2005.
 There were no institutions of higher education.
 The adult literacy rate was 82.4% in 2000.